LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeLong.md

 Prefer to see a video on it?
 [No problem!](https://youtu.be/H-5RAvCMHQE)

 The main attractions are obviously all the quest mods, as well as Legacy of the Dragonborn and Timelost Dwemer.
-I would recommend playing as the Deep Elf Race, and choosing the Chronostasis alternate start for **maximum immersionnnn**.
-But do whatever you want, I'm not your real dad.
+Personally I prefer the Boat to Solitude start to get a faster LotD start-up, but that's just me, do whatever you want, I'm not your real dad.

 **Support will be minimal.** I want to play this list myself instead of spending all my time fielding support queries.
 I hope you understand.
 I just want to have some fun.
 To that end, if you ask me questions already covered in the readme or the FAQ, I'm going to outright ignore you.